-A service is an application that can be run in the background, usually in perpetuity in order to perform some task or waiting for requests from other applications to perform tasks.
+In operating system talk, a service is an application that can be run in the background, usually in perpetuity in order to perform some task or waiting for service requests from other applications to perform tasks.
 All operating systems, including Linux has some kind of support for these type of applications.
 Services are also sometimes referred to as daemons.

-There are several different services that are required for the functioning of an operating system, while others are used by the user.
+There are different services that are required for the functioning of an operating system, while others are used by the user.
 Some common examples of user services are web servers such as Apache or Nginx and database servers such as Oracle or MySql.
-Examples of OS specific services are dbus, xdm, network etc.
+Some examples of OS specific services are dbus, xdm, network etc.

 Most Linux systems have a similar implementation when it comes to running services, but there are still some differences between distros.
 Many distros also comes with some easy to use GUI applications that allow you to view and manage system services, but not all.
 We will look at how this can be done from the command prompt.

 I should confess that I have exclusively used and worked on Gentoo and have not been keeping up much with the other distros.
 So, it is quite possible that this post will skew more towards Gentoo but i will try to keep it as generic as possible.